synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 file must also have its offset increased by 3: the order of these two changes to offset does not matter.

-Therefore, we have shown that we can handle race conditions on the index properly.
+We have shown that we can handle race conditions on the index properly.
 However, there may also be a race condition on the file: at the time we transcribe the pointers, the location of domains in the file may no longer be where they are in the index: this could only be due to another GC process as, as mentioned before, there cannot be `Write` operations